sanledi-buli/Telegram-iOS-SDK/README.md

 ## Author

-Hariton Batkov, hariton.batkov@p-product.com
+Hariton Batkov, batkov@i.ua

 ## License

-Telegram-iOS-SDK is available under the MIT license.
+Telegram-iOS-SDK is available under the GPLv2 license.
 See the LICENSE file for more info.